-Low-code platforms have been been slowly gaining popularity in the Marketing stack of organisations.
+Low-code platforms have been slowly gaining popularity in the Marketing stack of organisations.
 Low-code essentially means being able to assemble UI of your Digital experience visually and often without the need for a dedicated Development team.
 Webflow for Websites and Shopify for e-commerce are among the list of rising low-code platforms.
 These platforms help organisations become more agile and help enable various functions like Design, Marketing to come on board as Makers on the Digital experience.
-Today we will talk about Cohesion, a low code offering for Drupal websites by Acquia, we will discuss benefits and some of the paradigms that makes it an effective low code option in Drupal stack.
+Today we will talk about Cohesion now renamed as Site Studio, a low code offering for Drupal websites by Acquia, we will discuss benefits and some of the paradigms that make it an effective low code option in Drupal stack.

 - Low code